 Qualifying Interest Conservation Objective as per NPWS (2013c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Embryonic shifting dunes [2110] "To restore the favourable conservation condition of Embryonic shifting dunes in North Dublin Bay SAC" The Attributes of these Conservation Objectives focuses on "Habitat Area", "Habitat Distribution", "Physical Structure", "Vegetation Structure" and "Vegetation Composition".
-These Qualifying Interests are located at the south-eastern side of Bull Island (NPWS, 2013c).
-No Shifting dunes along the shoreline with Ammophila arenaria (white dunes) [2120] "To restore the favourable conservation condition of Shifting dunes along the shoreline with Ammophila arenaria ('white dunes') in North Dublin Bay SAC" These are terrestrial habitats and thus have no hydrological connection to the proposed development.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Fixed coastal dunes with herbaceous vegetation (grey dune) [2130] "To restore the favourable conservation condition of fixed coastal dunes with herbaceous vegetation ('grey dunes') in North Dublin Bay SAC" Conservation Objectives for these Qualifying Interests.
-Humid dune slacks [2190] "To restore the favourable conservation condition of Humid dune slacks in North Dublin Bay SAC" Petalwort Petalophyllum ralfsii [1395] "To maintain the favourable conservation condition of Petalwort in North Dublin Bay SAC" The Attributes of this Conservation Objective focuses on "Distribution of populations", "Population size", "Area of suitable habitat", "Hydrological conditions" and "Vegetation Structure".
+Adverse Effect Embryonic shifting dunes in North Dublin Bay SAC" These Qualifying Interests are located at the south-eastern side of Bull Island (NPWS, 2013c).
+Shifting dunes along the shoreline with Ammophila arenaria (white dunes) [2120] "To restore the favourable conservation condition of Shifting dunes along the shoreline with Ammophila arenaria ('white dunes') in North Dublin Bay SAC" These are terrestrial habitats and thus have no hydrological connection to the proposed development.
+Therefore, there is no pathway for impacts between the proposed development and hese Qualifying Interests.
+Therefore, the proposed development will not adversely Fixed coastal dunes with herbaceous vegetation (grey dune) [2130] "To restore the favourable conservation condition of fixed coastal dunes with herbaceous vegetation ('grey dunes') in North Dublin Bay SAC" affect the North Dublin Bay SAC, in view of the Conservation Objective for these Qualifying Interests.
+Humid dune slacks [2190] "To restore the favourable conservation condition of Humid dune slacks in North Dublin Bay SAC" Petalophyllum conservation condition of "Population size", "Area of suitable habitat", "Hydrological condi The Attributes of this Conservation Objective focuses on "Distribution of populations", "Population size", "Area of suitable habitat", "Hydrological conditions" and "Vegetation Structure".
 Petalwort are located among the fixed dunes at the north-eastern side of Bull Island among (NPWS, 2013c).
 No Petalwort is a terrestrial species and thus has no hydrological connection to the proposed development.
-There are no pathway for impacts between the proposed development and this qualifying interest.
-Therefore, it can be concluded beyond reasonable scientific
+Therefore, there is no pathway for impacts between the proposed development and Petalwort.
+Therefore, the proposed development will not adversely affect the North Dublin Bay SAC, in view of its Conservation Objective for Petalwort.